Cray-HPE/docs-csm/operations/network/management_network/Management_Network_ACL_Configuration.md

 sw-s24g03(config-vlan-4)# apply access-list ip nmn-hmn out
 ```

-If you are on an Aruba CDU switch you will need to apply the same access-list to the 2xxx and 3xxx VLANs (MTN VLANs)
+If on an Aruba CDU switch, apply the same access-list to the 2xxx and 3xxx VLANs (MTN VLANs).

 ## Mellanox Configuration